jhcos1/ProjetoXML_PA/README.md

  **hasChildren**: returns true if current Tag has children Tags, otherwise false
  **hasAttributes**: returns true if current Tag has attributes, otherwise false
  **prettyPrintXML**: generates the XML formatted string
+ **translate**: creates XML Tags from a generic Class.
+Uses @XmlAttribute before element to declare that it is an attribute.
+Uses @XmlExclude to ignore that element.

 ##### *Tag methods*